About BIM4Water

 BIM4Water is managed through a steering group which reflects the water sector.

-Martin Gooch (steering group member) – Martin has nearly 40 years of experience in the water industry.
+Martin Gooch (chair) – Martin has nearly 40 years of experience in the water industry.
 He is a Chartered Civil Engineer, a member of the Chartered Management Institute and has a number of project management qualifications including “Managing Successful Programmes”.
 His career began with the Building Research Establishment before joining Southern Water.
 He has held a wide variety of roles with this company including drainage area planning/trenchless technology, business & marketing planning/auditing, IT programme management and development of the IT AMP capital programme, he then moved into an IT business relationship role.
 Martin then retired from SW and undertakes short term consultancy assignments and is passionate about the water industry maximising the benefits of digital delivery.

 Andy Dyer (steering group member) – Andrew is an experienced Information manager with over 28 years in the Construction industry, with the last seven spent as an Information Manager.
 More lately specialising in Information management within Asset management.
 He has work with clients and companies on the creation and application of the documents required by the ISO19650 series.
 Andrew has worked for clients in the Water and Nuclear industries.
 He has also participated in helping companies gain Kitemark certification for Information management, creation of training plans to help upskill team members in IM and deployment of Common Data Environments on projects.